 - Introduction to online resources and locating scholarly articles

-- In-depth instruction on specific library databases or disciplines
+- In-depth instruction on specific library databases, disciplines, or individual topics

 - Identifying scholarly articles